Collections

 Over 150 Messerschmitt aircraft were acquired by Finland during the war, and for example, the museum’s Bf 109 G-2 received the designation MT 208 according to the Finnish Air Force.
 MT-208 made an emergency landing in the sea off the coast of Pori in the 1940s and was only raised for museum purposes in 1999.
 After being in the sea for 53 years, the Messerschmitt had broken into pieces, and for example, the aircraft’s engine, propeller, rudder, cockpit, and wings had to be raised separately.

-Flight beacons and cabin crew uniforms
+Communication devices and cabin crew uniforms

 Parts of the cabin and cockpits, interior parts, propellers, and communication devices also form a significant part of the museum collection.
 Communication devices include large air traffic control equipment and interior parts, runway lights, radars, and flight beacons.
 The collection of airline uniforms and early aviation equipment is also extensive and significant.

 Moving and preserving all 10,000 objects and other substantial materials of the Aviation Museum in appropriate conditions is a massive task.
 Join us in supporting the transfer of the collection’s gems and your favorite items towards the New Aviation Museum!
-Photo: DC-3 aircraft “Lokki” (OH-LCD) in the capable hands of volunteers during the move, on its way to becoming a landmark in the Aviation Museum’s yard.

 Back to top